 \subsection{LLM-Simulated Preference Experiment}

 To systematically evaluate our approach across many experimental conditions, we use an LLM (GPT-4.1-mini) as a simulated preference oracle.
 The LLM receives the same questionnaire-style queries that would be shown to human participants: four candidate images and a style description, with the task of selecting the image that best matches the specified style.
-This setup enables comprehensive evaluation across multiple regularization strengths, training set sizes, and aesthetic styles---a scale that would be prohibitively expensive with human participants.
+This enables comprehensive evaluation across multiple regularization strengths, training set sizes, and aesthetic styles---a~scale prohibitively expensive with human participants.

 \looseness -1 \paragraph{Setup} We evaluate ten target style conditions spanning diverse aesthetics: futuristic, sunny, forest, landscape, ancient, noir, watercolor, cyberpunk, minimalist, and medieval.
-For each style, the LLM receives a descriptive prompt (e.g., ``Futuristic style with advanced technologies'') and selects among $K=4$ candidate images at each step $h \in \{1,\dots,H\}$ (with $H=6$).
+For each style, the LLM receives a descriptive prompt (e.g., ``Futuristic style with advanced technologies'') and selects among $K{=}4$ candidate images at each step $h \in \{1,\dots,H\}$ (with $H{=}6$).
 We systematically vary regularization $\lambda \in \{0.1, 1, 10, 100\}$ and training episodes $\in \{10, 20, 30, 40, 50\}$, with 10 held-out test episodes.
 Each configuration is repeated across 3 cross-validation folds.

 \looseness -1 \paragraph{Evaluation Metric} We evaluate models by how well the learned $\hat{\theta}$ predicts held-out LLM choices.
-The held-out benchmark consists of 10 episodes ($10\times H = 60$ decisions).
-We report the held-out preference accuracy: the fraction of test decisions where $\argmax_q \hat{\theta}^\top \phi(\tau_q[1:h])$ matches the LLM's choice.
+The held-out benchmark consists of 10 episodes ($10{\times}H{=}60$ decisions).
+We report the held-out preference accuracy: the fraction of test decisions where the predicted best trajectory matches the LLM's choice.
 Results are averaged across styles and folds.
-Figure~\ref{fig:llm_accuracy_summary}\subref{fig:llm_accuracy_curve} shows accuracy versus training episodes at $\lambda=100$, while Figure~\ref{fig:llm_accuracy_summary}\subref{fig:llm_accuracy_bar} summarizes the accuracy at 50 training episodes.
+Figure~\ref{fig:llm_accuracy_summary}\subref{fig:llm_accuracy_curve} shows accuracy vs.\ training episodes at $\lambda{=}100$, while Figure~\ref{fig:llm_accuracy_summary}\subref{fig:llm_accuracy_bar} summarizes accuracy at 50 episodes.